-Paula’s Big Idea: Paula’s students will build and program robots to explore scientific concepts.
-Her plans include building a robotic hand that is able to perform a “dangerous” task, using robotic components to build a gas pressure device to test grip strength in robotic hands.
-Students will be able to control the thumb separate from the fingers.
-Additionally, they will use myoware sensors to use muscle movements in the arm to control the hand.
-Students will revise the design of the hand to improve functionality, flexibility and grip strength.
-Students will have to use problem solving, collaboration and perseverance to successfully create their robots.
+Paula’s Big Idea: Paula’s students built and programmed robots to explore scientific concepts.
+Her plans included building a robotic hand that was able to perform a “dangerous” task, using robotic components to build a gas pressure device to test grip strength in robotic hands.
+Students were be able to control the thumb separate from the fingers.
+Additionally, they used myoware sensors to use muscle movements in the arm to control the hand.
+Students revised the design of the hand to improve functionality, flexibility and grip strength.
+Students had to use problem solving, collaboration and perseverance to successfully create their robots.

-Learning outcomes include robotics concepts such as the use of sensors and motors, designing and prototyping, safety, programming and project management.
-The integration of programming, engineering and the creative process will help students understand how STEM disciplines fit together.
+Learning outcomes included robotics concepts such as the use of sensors and motors, designing and prototyping, safety, programming and project management.
+The integration of programming, engineering and the creative process helped students understand how STEM disciplines fit together.